League of Nations: Failures

-The League had numerous failures and shortfalls.
-In 1921, it set up the Temporary Mixed Commission on Armaments to explore possibilities for disarmament.
-It was made up not of government representatives but of famous individuals.
-They rarely agreed.
-Proposals ranged from abolishing chemical warfare and strategic bombing to the limitation of more conventional weapons, such as tanks.

-1923 Draft Treaty of Mutual Assistance

 The 1923 Draft Treaty of Mutual Assistance was an unsuccessful proposal made by the League of Nations to address the issue of disarmament and security in Europe after World War I. It was rejected by the British government in 1924 and was never adopted.
 The Draft Treaty was an early attempt by the League to create a system of collective security and disarmament, leading the League to pursue alternative approaches that also ultimately failed to gain traction.

-Geneva Protocol of 1924

 A draft treaty was assembled in 1923 that made aggressive war illegal and bound the member states to defend victims of aggression by force.
 Since the onus of responsibility would, in practice, be on the great powers of the League, it was vetoed by the United Kingdom, who feared that this pledge would strain its own commitment to police its British Empire.

 The "Geneva Protocol for the Pacific Settlement of International Disputes" was a proposal by British prime minister Ramsay MacDonald and his French counterpart Édouard Herriot.
 It set up compulsory arbitration of disputes and created a method to determine the aggressor in international conflicts.
-All legal disputes between nations would be submitted to the World Court.
 It called for a disarmament conference in 1925.
 Any government that refused to comply in a dispute would be named an aggressor.
 Any victim of aggression was to receive immediate assistance from League members.
 British Conservatives condemned the proposal for fear that it would lead to conflict with the United States, which also opposed the proposal.
 The British Dominions strongly opposed it.
 The Conservatives came to power in Britain, and in March 1925, the proposal was shelved and never reintroduced.